Featured species: Common Loon

-- Consider joining Bird Studies Canada’s Schoolyard Bird Blitz, an annual May bird count by students across Canada who will explore their schoolyard, count local birds and share their findings.
+- Consider becoming one of Bird Studies Canada’s Bird Friendly Schools, to explore, learn about and help birds.
 If your school is closed and you have bird nests in your yard or neighbourhood park, try Project Nestwatch and monitor nesting activity (please check your public health guidelines before going off your property).
 Contribute to citizen science!

 - Midland Painted Turtles will again be out basking on logs and rocks in southern Ontario and Quebec wetlands, at times raising their body temperature 8-10 degrees above the surrounding air.
 This temperature is needed to hunt, digest and develop eggs.

-- By mid to late April, the Monarch migration from Mexico was still struggling to breach the Mason-Dixon Line, and the next generation has begun popping up.
-Milkweed growth appears to be preceding the butterflies, sprouting as far north as Cobourg and Toronto, Ontario, and even North Bay.
+- By late April, the Monarch migration from Mexico was well clear of the the Mason-Dixon Line, with one even reported from Timberlea, NS (what was it thinking?).
+And the next generation has begun popping up.
+Milkweed growth appears to be late this year, with no reports north of the border.

 - White-tailed Deer does are banishing their male offspring from the immediate area prior to giving birth, in order to minimize interbreeding.
 So watch the roads for roaming deer.